Cynthasis

 Free Download

-A printable 26-card deck designed to help you reconnect with your authentic self through daily reflection, affirmation, and presence.
+A gentle 5-day guided journey to help you reconnect with your authentic self through reflection, somatic awareness, and nervous system–supportive prompts.

 Get Instant Access